mmeendez8/mmeendez8.github.io/_posts/2024-08-25-mot-tracking-metrics.md

 ### DetA

-The DetA (Detection Accuracy) measures how well a tracker localizes objects in each frame, typically using Intersection over Union (IoU) thresholds.
+The Detection Accuracy (DetA) measures how well a tracker localizes objects in each frame, typically using Intersection over Union (IoU) thresholds.
 It essentially quantifies the spatial accuracy of detections.

 <div class="post-center-image">
     {% picture pimage /assets/images/fullsize/posts/2024-08-25-mot-tracking-metrics/iou.png --alt IoU diagram %}